Fuechs/Fux/README.md

 ```

 > As already mentioned above, Fux ships with a large standard library, ready to use.
-> It includes, but is not limited to, (File) IO, Vectors and Maths.
+> It includes, but is not limited to, Utility, (File) IO and Maths.

 ## Roadmap